yanlynnnnn/tp/docs/UserGuide.md

 Outcome :
 1. It will display a successful message ~~in the _Dashboard_.~~
-1. GrAB3 will clear all the revenue data.
+1. Homerce will clear all the revenue data.

 {Example outcome screenshot}